zqfang/haplomap/README.md

 ### Some Questions
 1. If SNPs pattern has 'D' (deletion) in all input strains, drop this SNP
-2. Strain file: column1 -> name, column2 -> abbrv
+2. Strain file: column1 -> name, column2 -> abbrev